 Daniel Fontaine

-He is the Principal at Michifco Consulting and previously served as Deputy Minister and Chief Executive Officer for Metis Nation BC.
+He is the Principal and Chief Executive Officer at MICHIFCO Consulting and previously served as Deputy Minister and CEO for Metis Nation BC.
 Fontaine is a registered citizen of the Metis Nation.

 Fontaine was appointed to serve on the National Advisory Panel on Dementia.
 The Panel worked to support the development and implementation of Canada’s National Dementia Strategy.
-He also was one of the founders of the New West Progressives elector organization in 2017.
+He is also the founder of the NWP elector organization which was established in 2017.

-Fontaine co-hosted #BCPoliTalk, a podcast/webcast that focused on BC politics.
+Fontaine co-hosted #BCPoliTalk, a popular podcast/webcast that focused on BC politics.
 He also wrote a monthly political column for The Orca online.
-He is the former weekly civic affairs columnist for 24 Hours Newspaper and served as a political commentator on Global TV and Global BC1 news channel.
+He is the former weekly civic affairs columnist for 24 Hours Newspaper and political commentator on Global TV & Global BC1 news channel.
 He actively participated in the weekly civic affairs panel for the top-rated Bill Good Show on CKNW radio.
+In 2023 Fontaine launched and now co-hosts the bi-weekly For the Record with Daniel Fontaine and Paul Minhas podcast.

 In March 2022 Fontaine was inducted into Canada’s Marketing, PR, Advertising and Communications Hall of Fame.
 In 2012 Fontaine was awarded the Queen’s Diamond Jubilee Medal for public service.
 He remains an active volunteer with the New Westminster Minor Hockey Association (NWMHA).
 In 2016 the NWMHA presented him with the Volunteer of the Year award.

-Fontaine is married with one son and his family resides in the beautiful Quayside neighbourhood.
-Fontaine has resided in New Westminster since 2001 and was first elected to city council in 2022.
+Fontaine is married with one son and has resided in New Westminster since 2001.
+He was first elected to city council in 2022.